Frequently asked questions

 If a product contains gluten, the term ‘gluten’ or the allergenic ingredient (e.g. wheat) features in bold type on the packaging in the list of ingredients of the product in question.

-The majority of Grand Fermage products, butters and cheeses, may be consumed by vegetarians.
+All of Grand Fermage products, butters and cheeses, may be consumed by vegetarians.

 It is recommended that children consume around 3 or 4 dairy products per day.